-psychiatrists, clinical psychologists, clinical social workers, psychiatric nurse specialists, and marriage & family therapists correctional facilities
+psychiatrists, clinical psychologists, clinical social workers, psychiatric nurse specialists, and marriage & family therapists Facilities:

-Facilities:

-Federal & state correctional institutions, state & county mental hospitals, community mental health centers, and other public or nonprofit private facilities

-Geographic high needs area based on population-toprovider ratio, poverty levels, elderly and youth ratio, alcohol and substance abuse prevalence, and travel time to pearest source of care outside area Currently, Massachusetts has 22 full-time equivalent mental health providers in designated shortage areas.
+Federal & state correctional institutions, state & county mental hospitals, community mental health centers, and other public or nonprofit private facilities Geographic high needs area based on population-toprovider ratio, poverty levels, elderly and youth ratio, alcohol and substance abuse prevalence, and travel time to nearest source of care outside area Currently, Massachusetts has 22 full-time equivalent mental health care providers in designated shortage areas.
 In order to address the shortage issue, 20 more full-time providers are needed in these areas, 15 of whom are needed in correctional facilities.
-7.3% of the total population of Massachusetts resides in designated shortage areas (497,676 people)

-Source: Health Professional Shortage Areas (HSPA), HRSA Data Warehouse data as of 1/1/2017
+7.3% of the total population of Massachusetts resides in designated shortage areas (497,676 people) Source: Health Professional Shortage Areas (HSPA), HRSA Data Warehouse data as of 1/1/2017

-MENTAL HEALTH CONDITIONS & THE CRIMINAL JUSTICE SYSTEM

-People living with mental illness are more likely to encounter the criminal justice system and to be arrested, suggesting that mental illness is a factor in incarceration risk.
+MENTAL HEALTH CONDITIONS & THE CRIMINAL JUSTICE SYSTEM People living with mental illness are more likely to encounter the criminal justice system and to be arrested, suggesting that mental illness is a factor in incarceration risk.
 Whereas state and federal prisons have resources to provide mental health care to prisoners who were not receiving this before incarceration, local jails appear particularly unable to meet the health care needs of people with mental illness.

-The overall cost of incarceration of the 2,000+ prisoners with serious mental illness in the state of Massachusetts exceeds \$300 million per year.

-Contact with Criminal Justice System
+The overall cost of incarceration of the 2,000+ prisoners with serious mental illness in the state of Massachusetts reaches almost \$300 million per year.
+Contact with Criminal Justice System UNITED STATES 2015

-People who experienced Serious Psychological Distress (SPD) are more likely to have been arrested or be on parole or probation in the past year.

-Source: National Survey of Drug Use and Health (NSDUH) 2015 Survey does not include current institutionalized population

-Mental health issues in prison and jail populations
+People who experienced Serious Psychological Distress (SPD) are more likely to have been arrested or be on parole or probation in the past year. of times arrested & booked Source: National Survey of Drug Use and Health (NSDUH) 2015 Survey does not include current institutionalized population Mental health issues in prison and jail populations UNITED STATES

-UNITED STATES

-A large percentage of the U.S. adult prison and jail inmate population currently experiences Serious Psychological Distress compared to the non-institutionalized population.
+Source: National Survey of Drug Use and Health (NSDUH) 2015 Bureau of Justice report: Sexual Victimization in Prisons and Jails Reported by Inmates, 2011-12, based on data from the National Inmate Survey A large percentage of the U.S. adult prison and jail inmate population currently experiences Serious Psychological Distress compared to the noninstitutionalized population.

 Additionally, these mental health issues are observed at higher rates in local jails than in prisons.

+USC Schaeffer

+25

+State prison population with Serious Mental Illness

+MASSACHUSETTS